MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/add-new-client-to-public-network.md

 1. On your workstation, locate the `client-ssh-config` file and copy it to the `dev-client` box as `ssh.conf`. *NOTE: I use scp to copy files from my host to vagrant boxes.
 For example: `scp -i vagrant_insecure_rsa -P 2222 client-ssh-config vagrant@localhost:~/.ssh/ssh.conf`.*

-1. On the `dev-client` box, change security on the `ssh.conf` file.
-In terminal, execute `chmod 400 ~/.ssh/ssh.conf`.

 1. On the `dev-client` box, modify the `ssh.conf` file contents as below:
 ```
 Host bastion